Grove City College: Supreme Court case

-Recent history
+21st century

-From 1963 until 2016, the American Association of University Professors placed Grove City under censure for violations of tenure and academic freedom because of the dismissal of Professor of History and Political Science Larry Gara, at the direct behest of the then Chairman of the Board, J. Howard Pews.
-By the end of this period, Grove City's administration was on the AAUP's list of censured administrations longer than any other college on the list.
+From 1963 until 2016, the American Association of University Professors placed Grove City under censure for violations of tenure and academic freedom in response to the dismissal of Professor of History and Political Science Larry Gara at the direct behest of the Chairman of the Board J. Howard Pew.
+By the end of this period, Grove City's administration had been on the AAUP's list of censured administrations longer than any other college on the list.
 In its report, the AAUP Investigative Committee at Grove City concluded that "the absence of due process [in the dismissal of professors at Grove City] raises... doubts regarding the academic security of any persons who may hold an appointment at Grove City College under existing administrative practice.
 These doubts are of an order of magnitude which obliges us to report them to the academic profession at large."
 In 2013 Grove City started working to remove itself from the censure list.
-Two years later, the school admitted that they would have handled Gara's case rather differently under their current procedures.
-This led the AAUP to lift its sanction on the school at its annual meeting in 2016.
-Gara received an apology from the school in October 2015.
+Two years later, the school admitted that they would have handled Gara's case differently under their current procedures, leading the AAUP to lift its sanction on the school at its 2016 annual meeting.
+The school apologised to Gara in October 2015.

-In 2005, Grove City founded the conservative think-tank the Center for Vision and Values In April 2019, it was renamed the Institute for Faith & Freedom, saying that it "more clearly aligns it with the historic values of the College."
+In 2005, Grove City founded the conservative think-tank the Center for Vision and Values, renamed the Institute for Faith & Freedom in April 2019, saying that it "more clearly aligns it with the historic values of the College."

-In recent years, the college has engaged in many new construction projects, including an expansion to its music and arts center in 2002, a new academic building in 2003, a new student union/bookstore in 2004, and new apartment-style housing in 2006.
-Grove City's Student Union building was honored with the International Masonry Institute's Golden Trowel Grand Prize for excellence in masonry design and construction in 2005.
-On February 9, 2011, Grove City College announced that it would break ground for construction of a science, engineering, and mathematics building – key components of Grove City Matters: A Campaign to Advance Grove City College, which at $90 million is the largest capital campaign in the college's history.
+Since the early 21st century the college has engaged in several new construction projects, including an expansion to its music and arts center in 2002, a new academic building in 2003, a new student union/bookstore in 2004, and new apartment-style housing in 2006.
+Grove City's Student Union building was awarded the International Masonry Institute's Golden Trowel Grand Prize for excellence in masonry design and construction in 2005.
+On February 9, 2011, Grove City College announced that it would break ground for construction of a science, engineering, and mathematics building, key components of Grove City Matters: A Campaign to Advance Grove City College, which at US$90 million is the largest capital campaign in the college's history.
 The $37.2 million science, engineering, and mathematics building is designed to support new modes of teaching, particularly flexible laboratories and small-group interactions.
-"It will help ensure that Grove City College continues to prepare students for future careers in an increasingly competitive workforce", officials said.
-STEM Hall was opened in August 2013 and provides laboratory space for students studying biology, chemistry, physics, and computer science.
-In the summer of 2021, Grove City announced that the campus' Henry Buhl Library would be majorly renovated, with the addition of classroom space, updated study areas, and a cafe.
+STEM Hall was opened in August 2013, providing laboratory space for students studying biology, chemistry, physics, and computer science.
+In 2021 the Henry Buhl Library underwent major renovation, adding classroom space, updated study areas, and a cafe.